r4dm/arena-hard-local/README.md

 We use original arena-hard questions translated into Russian: [Vikhrmodels/arena_hard_ru](https://huggingface.co/datasets/Vikhrmodels/arena_hard_ru).
 To use another language, replace the file **data/arena-hard-v0.1/question.jsonl** and make sure that the resulting json is saved with the required encoding (line 103 in **gen_answer.py**).

-This code also uses a different baseline model Phi-3-medium-128k-instruct instead of gpt-4-0314.
+This code also uses a different default baseline model - Phi-3-medium-128k-instruct instead of gpt-4-0314.

 ### Llama-3-70B-Instruct-GPTQ as judge:
 ```console